serxipc/vefa-srest/SREST.md

 ```
 verb    uri       produces                 description
-          [information about input parameters that it consumes]
+        [optional 2nd line with information about input parameters that it consumes]
 ```

 Start of a resource providing statistics over the inbox, outbox and messages